 Flatbed Trucking Market Size

-The global flatbed trucking market size is expected to exceed $83.68 billion by 2030. growing at a CAGR of 6.4%.
-North America is predicted to be the market leader, holding a share of $34.52 billion, followed by Europe with $20.87 billion and Asia Pacific with $18.27 billion.
+The global flatbed trucking market size is expected to exceed $111 billion by 2032. growing at a CAGR of 3.6%.
+North America is predicted to be the market leader, followed by Europe and the Asia Pacific.
 [20]

 The key factors behind this growth include increasing demands in construction and infrastructure development, manufacturing and industrial activities, energy sector projects, and the rise of e-commerce and last-mile delivery.